Last Updated on 2025-11-10

 Salt can often be used as a medication for many mild diseases.
 If your betta has any of the following then you should definitely consider treating them with salt before going onto stronger medications.

-t all fish are tolerant of salt, so it’s a good idea to research the specific needs of your betta before adding salt to their tank.
+not all fish are tolerant of salt, so it’s a good idea to research the specific needs of your betta before adding salt to their tank.
+For mild cases, salt treatment can be effective.
+However, research each disease, as some may require more advanced medication.

 What Are The Benefits Of Aquarium Salt?